jraleman/cv/index.md

 ### Extra Skills

-- Finished Halo 2 campaign in Legendary mode
+- Finished Halo 2 co-op campaign in Legendary mode
 - Achieved Lv.
-200 in Phantasy Star Online: Blue Burst
+200 in Phantasy Star Online: Blue Burst under a year
 - Completed Super Mario 64 in less than 20 minutes
 - S/A+ ranks in all Hotline Miami levels
 - Stamina to play enough bass guitar up to four hours straight